SEO for accountants will create a dependable source of new business for your accountancy business.

 Accountant SEO Tips

 Trying to target keywords like “accounting firm” is a waste of resources.
-These types of head keywords are highly competitive and usually not very relevant to most firms.
+These types of head keywords are highly competitive and usually not very relevant to most accounting firms.

 Understanding your target client and their problems is important and will provide the base of all your content.

-Create Pages Using These Keywords
+Create Pages Using Your Accounting SEO Keywords

 All successful niche businesses publish content regularly that answers potential client questions, helps solve problems, and gives inspiration to your target market.